Robert Scarano Jr.

 Robert Michael Scarano Jr. is an American architect who works primarily in Brooklyn, New York City.
-In March 2010, Scarano was barred from submitting plans for new buildings to New York City's Department of Buildings.

 Life and career

 Born in Gravesend, Brooklyn, Scarano attended the City College of New York, where he received a Bachelor of Architecture, Bachelor of Science in Architecture and Environmental Design, and a certificate in engineering.
 He later studied at New York University and received certificates in construction management, building construction, real estate development and real estate finance.

 He started his own firm, Scarano Architects PLLC, in Staten Island in 1985, the same year in which he became a Registered Architect in New York State.
 Prior to founding his firm, he worked for HLW Architects, SLCE Architects, Liebman & Liebman Architects and Costas Kondylis Architects.
 As of 2004, Scarano Associates had a staff of about 50, including designers from Brazil, Bulgaria, Colombia, Israel, Russia and Ukraine.
 Based in DUMBO, Brooklyn, their office features a glass and steel addition atop a hundred-year-old building.

 Scarano is a member of the American Institute of Architects (AIA) and the Society of American Registered Architects (SARA).